 Lower of cost or market (LCM) is an accounting rule for valuing inventory and, under certain conditions, securities holdings.
-Under the lower of cost or market rule, the inventory or securities value that owners report at the end of an accounting period is the lower of either (a) historical cost or (b) value in the market.
+Under the lower of cost or market rule, the inventory or securities value that owners report at the end of an accounting period is the lesser of either (a) historical cost or (b) "value" in the market.

 Explaining the Lower of Cost or Market Rule in Context

-Sections below further define, explain, and illustrate the lower of cost or market rule, showing how it works for reporting inventory assets and some securities holdings.
+Sections below explain and illustrate the lower of cost or market rule, showing how it works for reporting inventory assets and some securities holdings.
 Note that the term appears in context with related terms and concepts, from the fields of accounting, finance, and market analysis.
 LCM contextual terms appearing here include:

 - What is the Lower of Cost or Market LCM rule?

 - Which purposes does the LCM rule serve?
-LCM supports 3 accounting principles?
+Does LCM support three accounting principles?

 - How do you apply the LCM rule?
-Different rules for different asset classes.
+There are different rules for different assets.

 - How do you value and report inventories under the Lower of Cost or Market Rule?
-Example transactions.
-Examples re-valuing inventory.
+Stock Revaluation examples explained.